RexManglicmot/Post-Operative-Patient-Admission-ML-Support-Vector-Machines/Post-Operative-Patient-Admission-ML-Support-Vector-Machines.md

 2)  Provide numerical data such that Hospital C-Suites can plan and optimize hospital operations to maintain and improve patient hospital experiences.

+A special acknowledgement to the University of Irvine’s Data Repository for hosting a wide range of datasets students could use.[^1] A special acknowledgement to Budihardjo et al.[^2] and Woolery et al.[^3] for providing the data therein their papers.

 The attributes are as follows: